 - Valid Passport (original copy)

 You can submit your visa application through VFS Global since it manages the Canada Visa Application Centres in the country.
-You have the option to submit your visa application either in person or thru a courier.
+You have the option to submit your visa application either in person or through a courier.

 VFS Global has offices in Metro Manila and Cebu.
 You can submit your application with documents at the following addresses:

 Mezzanine Floor Ecoplaza Bldg., Chino Roces Ave.
 Ext.